OnlineCop/kqlives/KQ/maps/readme.txt

     - The other types are the T-shaped obstacles.
 These will block movement only in one direction, meaning you can enter the tile from 3 directions, but cannot move onto or off of the tile from the 4th.
     - Examples where these are used are beds, pillars, and cliff edges, such as in town8.
   - Zones are trigger-points (hotspots), and are not shown.
+    - Zones are activated either when the Player's characters steps on it (if it is not blocked by an Obstacle) or, if blocked by an Obstacle, when the Player presses the Action key when facing the tile.
-    - Zones are activated when the Player's character steps on it.
-The specific action carried out is determined by the LUA script files.
+    - The specific action carried out is determined by the LUA script files.
 They can be used to change maps, open doors, initiate battles, open treasure chests, etc.
-    - There can be several zones with the same value, but all instances of each zone (such as "Zone 3") will call the same LUA function.
+    - There can only be one Zone per tile, but there may be many tiles with the same Zone.
+If this occurs, all instances of each Zone (such as "Zone 3") will call the same LUA function.
-    - Examples of zones are where random battles may occur, with some zones (like "Zone 4") calling "weak" monsters and others (like "Zone 5") calling "very strong" ones.
+    - Examples of Zones are where random battles may occur, with some zones (like "Zone 4") calling "weak" monsters and others (like "Zone 5") calling "very strong" ones.
   - Markers are "named coordinates", and are not shown.
     - Markers replace static (hard-coded) coordinates in LUA scripts, because they can be easily moved and updated on the MAP file without changing the LUA script.
 This is useful incase a map ever changes size.
     - The LUA scripts can use markers for things such as movement targets (such as in "tower") or copying tiles (such as in "cave4").
     - Markers must have unique names, and tiles can have at most one marker at a time.
     - Markers are not triggered hotspots, like zones, so the player will not be affected if they step on a tile which contains a marker.
     - Examples of marker names: two markers could not be named "entrance" on the same map, but one could be named "entrance_1" while another is "entrance_2".
+  - Bounding Boxes are visually-enclosed areas of maps that allow all areas outside of their boundaries to be hidden.
+    - Bounding Boxes allow for a "fill" effect anywhere outside of its boundaries.
+The "fill" tile simply displays a specified tile from the tilemap surrounding the current area.
+Some examples are:
+      - Using "trees" when in a forest (example: grotto.map)
+      - Using "water" when on an island (example: main.map, around the island with the Manor and Ekla)
+    - If a map file has several "rooms" close together, and the Player should not see the interior of any room except the one he or she is immediately in, it may be surrounded by a Bounding Box (see dville.map).

 ===============================